 Reviews and evaluates scholarship applications to determine and award University, private, state and federal scholarships according to scholarship requirements and University policy.

-Advises academic department chairs of available scholarship funds and works with and advises them as appropriate and necessary to assist with administering department scholarship programs.
+Meets with deans, department chairs and other academic leadership to discuss and identify avenues to leverage scholarship funds and financial aid packages.
 Serves as liaison between academic department chairs and other University departments to resolve issues, answer questions, assist with concerns and identify new funds.

 Works with private funding sources to identify/verify scholarship requirements and scholarship recipients.
 Posts funds to student accounts, and works with the University Business Office to ensure funds are reconciled and deposited appropriately into student accounts.